-The investigator may issue a University-based No Contact Order and implement other interim measures at the time the notice is issued.
-Either party may request interim measures, but interim measures will not disproportionately impact the Complainant or used a means of retaliation for filing a complaint.
-A violation of a No Contact Order is a separate violation of Policy 1065 and should be immediately reported to the investigator to determine whether it will result in an additional charge of retaliation under this policy.
-In that event, the retaliation charge may, at the discretion of the Title IX Coordinator, be added to an ongoing investigation, or it may result in a new complaint under this policy being initiated.
-The violation of a No Contact Order may be considered when determining sanctions or disciplinary action.
+A violation of a no contact order is a separate violation of this policy and should be immediately reported to the Investigator to determine whether it will result in an additional charge of Retaliation under this policy.
+In that event, the Retaliation charge may, at the discretion of the Title IX Coordinator or the Executive Director of Institutional Compliance and Ethics, be added to an ongoing investigation, or it may result in a new complaint under this policy being initiated.

+The violation of a no contact order may be considered when determining sanctions or disciplinary action.